unskript/Awesome-CloudOps-Automation/AWS/legos/aws_list_attached_user_policies/README.md

 <h1>AWS List Attached User Policies </h1>

 ## Description
-This Lego AWS list Attached User Policies and gives a list of policies.
+This Lego returns the list of Policies attached to a User.

 ## Lego Details